mahmutbayri/lesson-react-youtube/README.md

 # Lesson: React Youtube
-This repository was created to make some practice on reactjs with using youtube search api.
+This repository was created to do some practices on reactjs with using youtube search api.

 # Installation
 To install dependencies;